BobHatcher/AddAllPermissionsToPermissionSet/README.md

 *Make sure you have licenses assigned:* If the running user does not have a license to see a given Object, permissions will not be assigned.
 For example, Omnichannel, Knowledge, or 3rd party apps.
 This will not cause the process to error, though.

 ## How It Works

+This process runs in two parts, since some Permission Set configuration can be set in regular Apex, and others have to go through the Metadata API.

+Sequence:
+1. Uses Metadata API to query the Permission Set as it exists at the beginning.
+It then calls itself, passing an `Instruction` for the next step.
+2. Iteration 2 adds Apex Class permission via the Metadata API.
+3. Iteration 3 adds Apex Page permission via the Metadata API.
+4. Iteration 4 adds Custom App permission via the Metadata API.
+5. Iteration 5 adds Record Types via the Metadata API.
+6. At this point, the system is done updating the PS via the Metadata API, and will now go through objects and fields, applying permission and Tab access.
+7. System calls itself with the first batch of Objects to process.

+## Part I: Metadata API Process
+The `PermissionSet` object contains sub-structures such as `applicationVisibilities` that are not available via regular Apex, necessitationg using the Metadata API.
+This part uses modified processes from the legendary [apex-mdapi](https://github.com/certinia/apex-mdapi) library.

+The code contains Apex versions of the metadata objects using a `_x` suffix to follow longstanding `json2apex` convention.
+In this way, each object is modeled using its own "shadow" Apex Class.
+For example, the aforementioned `applicationVisibilities` is a List of `PermissionSetApplicationVisibility` objects.
+This system maintains a version of `PermissionSetApplicationVisibility` called `PermissionSetApplicationVisibility_x`.

+## Part II: Apex Process

 This would seem like a natural fit for `Batchable`.
 But because the process uses the `EntityDefinition` table to determine the list of objects, we run into a few limitations.
 1. `EntityDefinition` does not support `queryMore()`, meaning you can't use it in the source query in a `Batchable`.